richplastow/tunefields-old-without-nextjs/notes/01-setting-up-nx.md

 a simple no-router app.
 Later, we will use `npx nx g @nx/react:app maker` to create the more complex main app, which that generator will add routing to.

+'viewer' will be a small standalone tune-playback app, which can be easily shared by users.

 Also note that I had issues with Tailwind CSS, so used `styled-jsx` instead.

 ```bash